 - 1.2.1 Size and Location.
-The Three Rivers PUD consists of approximately 1,628.4 acres.
+The TributaryThree Rivers PUD consists of approximately 1,628.41,546 acres.
 This Subject Property is generally bound on the north by SR200/A1A, the west by conservation lands, on the east by three residential PUDs (Timber Creek PUD, Plummers Creek PUD, and River Glen PUD), and to the south by the Nassau River and Boggy Creek.
 Generally, planted pines cover the great majority of the site which is proposed to be developed.
 The Subject Property has been used for silviculture for many years.
 Most of the higher quality wetland areas found on-site will be preserved as open spaces by a conservation easement that will be held by the St. Johns River Water Management District as part of the project's Environmental Resource Permit. - 1.2.2 Approved Development Order.
-The Three Rivers PUD represents an approved Development of Regional Impact ("DRI") under Section 380.06, F.S.
-The Nassau County Board of County Commissioners adopted the controlling DRI Development Order ("DO") on August 14, 2006.
+The TributaryThree Rivers PUD represents an approved Development of Regional Impact ("DRI") under Section 380.06, F.S.
+The Nassau County Board of County Commissioners adopted the controlling Three Rivers DRI Development Order ("DO") Resolution No. 2006-126) on August 14, 2006.
+The DO has been subsequently amended several times by the Board of County Commissioners including Resolution Nos.
+2008-77, 2012-93A, 2015-64, 2018-122, and 2019-147.